 A gang, headed by evil Stephanie Bachelor, is slaughtering game out of season.
 Roy finds the freezer where the meat is kept, but baddie Roy Barcroft finds him there.
 A famous fight takes place in the freezer.
 Roy, of course, wins it.

 Roy is a United States Marshal tracking down a counterfeiting ring and hunting down a mountain lion.
 Songs: "It's One Wonderful Day," "Rootin' Tootin' Cowboy," "Pancho's Rancho" and the ...
 See full summary »

 The annual return of the salmon each year gives the Indians of the Northwest enough food to last until the next year.
 This way of live is threatened by Banning who puts in a cannery on the ...
 See full summary »

 Roy has just finished his latest film and leaves for his ranch where he will be broadcasting a show celebrating his tenth year in movies.
 When Roy and Trigger arrive at his ranch he finds Cookie has hired his relatives.
 Caroline, the only relative that doesn't have a strong resemblance to Cookie, is the horse trainer.
 Bob Tells Roy a gang of men are hunting range horses.
 Roy puts a stop to hunting on his land.
 Pop decides there's money in kidnapping Trigger and demands a $100,000 ransom.
-McFarland's stepson, Ted, and his dog Tramp, run away and is found hiding in Roy's barn.
-A trap is set to catch the kidnappers ranch.Written by
+McFarland's stepson, Ted, and his dog Tramp, run away and are found hiding in Roy's barn.
+A trap is set to catch the kidnappers.Written by

 13 of 13 people found this review helpful.